asika32764/clerk-social-signin-issue/README.md

 6 Back to localhost, there will be an error shows `The External Account was not found.`.
 (Sometimes this message will shows at account portal.)

+7 If you try to sign in again on account portal, it can create new account successfully.

-7 This behavior will happen on all social sign-in buttons.
+8 This behavior will happen on all social sign-in buttons.

 ## The Expected Behavior